 Since 2017, Joel has collaborated with the A+D Museum in Los Angeles, where he acted as Associate Curator for the exhibition “Architecture, architecture & architectural” and later contributed his work as part of the museum’s “Impermanent Collection.”
 He has fostered discourse by writing for Archinect’s Cross-Talk series and contributing essays to PLAT Journal, Revista Engawa, Lunch Journal, New Architecture Assembly Magazine, POSIT, and See/Saw, among others.

-Joel Kerner is a registered architect based in Chicago.
-He holds a Master of Architecture from the Southern California Institute of Architecture (SCI-Arc) and a Bachelor of Arts from Judson University, where he has also taught courses in advanced digital design and technology.
+Joel earned a Master of Architecture from the Southern California Institute of Architecture and a Bachelor of Arts from Judson University.